appernetic2/appernetic-hugo-project/content/post/gsm.md

 All told, between 1969 and 1973, the U.S. dropped half-a-million tons of bombs on Cambodia alone, killing at least 100,000 civilians.

+Read more here
 http://www.salon.com/2015/11/10/henry_kissingers_genocidal_legacy_partner/

-It seems oral and written statements not match
+It seems oral and written statements not match in timeline.
 Discus here